 - How often is the elevator used and how, for what solution

-- If you are looking for a travel elevator, how often will the elevator need to be folded, will it be flown?
+- If you are looking for an active travel elevator, how often will the elevator need to be transported, will it be flown?

 - What is the budget?